In this article, you will learn:

 Try to take a variety of handouts that would apply to various clubs.
 Label each one with the corresponding teacher’s name and ask the secretary to put them in the teachers’ mailboxes before/after your visit. |

-This is a school with a very active parent teacher association. |
+This is a school with a very active parent teacher organization. |

 Take information (including a poster or two) about hosting and benefits to the family.
 You can even drop this into an envelope labeled “PTO President” and include a note about the benefits of hosting exchange students for the families in that community.
 Most schools have a mailbox for the PTO leaders. |